getporter/porter/docs/content/docs/quickstart/bundles.md

       arguments:
         - uninstall
 ```

-We then come across the meet of the bundle, which is mixins and the actions.
-Porter Mixins are extensions of Porter that allow you to execute commands and actions in other tools.
+We come across the core of the bundle; mixins and actions.
+Porter Mixins are extensions that enable structured access to common functionality and integration of common DevOps tools.

 Porter actions (install, upgrade, uninstall) are needed for every bundle - and specify the actions Porter will execute on those actions.